Bulldogz9495/running_app/mobile_app/readme.md

 # Task List
-Activity Page displays previous runs
+Add polyline to mapview so that previous path is marked Activity Page displays previous runs
 Activity Page allows new runs to be created
 Challenge page shows individual challenge performance and team challenge performance